karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 <span class='terminal'>$ sudo apt install postgresql-10-pgrouting</span>

 Installing <span class='app'>postgres</span> this way creates a default superuser (role in the <span class='app'>postgres</span> jargon) called _postgres_ alongside three databases: postgres, template0 and template1.
-The latter will have the role _postgres_ as owner.
+The databases will have the role _postgres_ as owner.

 In order to access the database you need to switch over to the role _postgres_ in the <span class='app'>Terminal</span> by entering the command: